May 26, 2022

 Check: How To Read Newspaper For Judiciary Exams 2022

-Q8) Under the code of criminal procedure, the right of being represented by a council is
+Q8) Under the code of criminal procedure, the right to be represented by a council is

 (a) A civil right